Blog FinTech

 Lending is becoming ever more flexible, and finance, in general, is democratized.
 TransUnion reports that in the second quarter of 2022, the total balance of personal loans reached $192 billion, reflecting a 31% increase from the same period in 2021.

-In-house financing empowers both businesses and their customers to increase their spending power and does so at a singular point for service.
+In-house financing empowers both businesses and their customers to increase their spending power and does so at a singular point of service.
 From in-house customer financing for cars, insurance, and more, the industry is developing at a rapid pace never seen before.
-The only question that remains is how to follow the trends and what in-house financing software is good enough to improve your bottom line tomorrow.
+The only questions that remain are what in-house finance means how to start in-house financing, follow the trends, and what in-house financing software is good enough to improve your bottom line tomorrow.

 In-house financing is financing provided by a retailer to facilitate the purchasing process for customers, i.e. providing a loan to complete a transaction.